natediddy/bacon/README.md

 Usage
 -----
-    bacon [OPTION...]
+    Usage: bacon [OPTION...]
 [DEVICE...]

 Options
 -------
+    General Options:
-    -d, --download             Download ROM for DEVICE
+        -d, --download             Download the latest ROM for DEVICE Requires specific ROM type option
-    -M N, --max-roms=N         Show a max of N ROMs per ROM type (with `--show')
+                                   (See 'ROM Type Options' below)
+        -i, --interactive          Interactive mode
-    -l, --list-devices         List all available devices
+        -l, --list-devices         List all available DEVICEs
-    -L, --latest               Show or download the latest ROM for DEVICE (with the action of showing or downloading depending on whether `--show' or `--download'
-                               was used)
-    -s, --show                 Only show ROM(s) for DEVICE (don't download them)
-    -H, --show-hash            Show the MD5 hash (with `--show') -i, --interactive          Interactive mode
+        -N, --no-progress          Do not show any progress when retrieving data from the internet (this includes the progress bar during ROM downloads)
+        -s, --show                 Show ROMs for DEVICE (no downloading) -u, --update-device-list   Update the local DEVICE list -?, -h, --help             Display this help text and exit -v, --version              Display version information and exit ROM Type Options:
-    -a, --all                  Specify all ROM types
+        -a, --all                  Specify all ROM types [default when no ROM types are given]
         -e, --experimental         Specify only Experimental
         -m, --snapshot             Specify only M Snapshot ROMs -n, --nightly              Specify only Nightly ROMs
         -r, --rc                   Specify only Release Candidate ROMs -S, --stable               Specify only Stable ROMs
-    -u, --update-device-list   Update the local device list -U, --show-url             Show the URL (with `--show') -o FILENAME, --output=FILENAME
-                               Download ROM to FILENAME
+    Download Options:
-    -?, -h, --help             Show this help message and exit -v, --version              Show version info and exit
+        -o PATH, --output=PATH     Save downloaded ROM to PATH Show Options:
+        -H, --hash                 Show remote MD5 hash for each ROM displayed
+        -L, --latest               Show only the latest ROM for each ROM type specified
+        -M N, --max=N              Show a maximum of N ROMs for each ROM type specified
+        -U, --url                  Show download URL for each ROM displayed

 Building
 --------